acebuddyteam/gargula/README.md

 - Easy to find the next line

-<h3>A minimalist Terminal interface for mac, to help you organize your work</h3>
+<h3>A minimalist Terminal interface for mac & linux, to help you organize your work</h3>

 ![](gargula-terminal.png)
 </br>